laravel/docs/cashier-paddle.md

 <a name="checking-subscription-status"></a>
 ### Checking Subscription Status

 Once a user is subscribed to your application, you may check their subscription status using a variety of convenient methods.
-First, the `subscribed` method returns `true` if the user has an valid subscription, even if the subscription is currently within its trial period:
+First, the `subscribed` method returns `true` if the user has a valid subscription, even if the subscription is currently within its trial period:

     if ($user->subscribed()) {
         // ...